patrickboston/isc-deploy-tool/README.md

 ## Known Issues/Limitations
-- Identity Profiles which reference transforms use a key named `id` with a value of the transform name.
-Because of this, some actual `id` references are not omitted from Identity Profile objects.
-It will not harm the migration/deployment process at all as those `id` references would be replaced with the proper target `id` anyways.
-A future enhancement could make this better
 - Password policies themselves will be exported/deployed, but their references to sources cannot be automated at this time.
 The beta API endpoint is not documented so it's not in the SDK.
-A future enhancement could fix this
+A future enhancement could fix this once SailPoint includes the endpoint in the SDK
-- When objects are exported and save to a file, the file name becomes the name of the object.
+- When objects are exported and saved to a file, the file name becomes the name of the object.
 Any special characters not allowed in file names will be replaced with a dash (`-`)
-- Workflow secrets such as OAuth client secrets cannot be converted to the proper encrypted secrets as the endpoint requires a browser JWT token
+- Workflow secrets such as OAuth client secrets cannot be converted to the proper secret pointers as the endpoint requires a browser JWT token